-- No on-site burying or dumping of any waste materials, vegetation, litter or refuse may be allowed. - Domestic waste must be stored in approved containers (e.g. bins with removable lids). - All solid waste will be disposed of at a landfill licensed in terms of section 20 of the Environment Conservation Act (Act No. 73 of 1989).
+- No on-site burying or dumping of any waste materials, vegetation, litter or refuse may be allowed. - Domestic waste must be stored in approved containers (e.g. bins with removable lids). - All solid waste will be disposed of at a landfill licensed in terms of section 20 of the Environment Conservation Act (Act No. 73 of 1989). - Sludge, daily grit and screenings management as per the Operational and Maintenance Manual (Appendix H2)

-8.7.1 Recycling
+8.6.1 Recycling